VR-25/acc/README.md

 # NOTES

-# The daemon does not have to be restarted after making changes to this file - unless one of the changes is capacity_freeze2 or charging_switch.
+# The daemon does not have to be restarted after making changes to this file - unless one of the changes is capacity_mask or charging_switch.

-# If those variables are updated with "acc --set", accd is restarted automatically, as needed.
+# Changes to current_workaround (cw) only take effect after an acc [re]initialization (install, upgrade or accd --init) or system reboot.

-# Changes to current_workaround (cw) only take effect after a system reboot.
+# If those 3 variables are updated with "acc --set", accd is restarted automatically (--init is implied as needed).

 # BASICS

-# capacity=(shutdown_capacity cooldown_capacity resume_capacity pause_capacity capacity_freeze2)
+# capacity=(shutdown_capacity cooldown_capacity resume_capacity pause_capacity capacity_mask)

 # temperature=(cooldown_temp max_temp max_temp_pause shutdown_temp)